alex-hhh/ActivityLog2/etc/scripts/README.md

 This directory contains scripts used for continuous integration builds and for building an installer on Windows.
 The scripts are:

-* `install.iss` -- this is the Inno Setup file used to build the ActivityLog2 installer on Windows.
-An installer is automatically built by the "build.rkt" script if Inno is found on the current machine.

 * `install-racket.sh` -- this is a script that downloads and installs Racket on a Windows machine.
 It is based on a script originally by Greg Hendershott from https://github.com/greghendershott/travis-racket, but has